treybr3/Tensorflow-CNN-Comparisons/README.md

 # Tensorflow-CNN-Comparisons is going to be a repo dedicated to testing
-# 	different paramters in Tensorflow
+# 	different paramters in Tensorflow.